-The Operations component of the Centre Budget is expected to fund some or all of the operational running costs of the Research Centre.
+The Operations component of the Centre Budget is expected to fund some or all of the non-economic17 operational running costs of the Research Centre (i.e., and not to be used for collaboration projects).
+In this regard, use of this budget must be compliant with State aid law, please see section 2.4 above.
 Such costs may include, but are not necessarily limited to, personnel such as a Centre Manager, EU Grant Manager, Project Manager, Business Development personnel, Administrator, Communications, Education and Public Engagement Manager, IT technical support, as well as travel and related business expenses associated with these roles.
 Support for a senior position such as a CEO/Executive Director or COO (Chief Operating Officer) can also be requested but it is envisaged that SFI would support only one such role.
 The Operations component of the Centre Budget is capped at a maximum of 20% of the SFI and projected industry cash cost share contributions to the Centre Budget.

 The Lead-Applicant can request a contribution towards the operation of a governance committee (fees plus travel costs).
 The Lead-Applicant can also request budget for a Director's discretionary fund.
-As part of the budget justification, a description of what the discretionary fund would be used for and how it would be allocated, is required.
-Such requests must be strongly justified and within the allowable limits of the Operations component of the Centre Budget (total operations component of the budget is capped at a maximum of 20% of the SFI and projected industry cash cost share contributions).
+As part of the budget justification, a description of what the discretionary fund will be used for and how it will be allocated, is required.
+The proposed use of this fund must be in compliance with State aid law; please see section 2.3 above Such requests must be strongly justified and within the allowable limits of the Operations component of the Centre Budget (total operations component of the budget is capped at a maximum of 20% of the SFI and projected industry cash cost share contributions).